mackorone/exploding-kittens-dictionary/README.md

 ## Introduction

-In November of 2021, I sent the following email to `support@explodingkittens.com`:
+In November of 2021, I sent the following email to support@explodingkittens.com:

 > Hi!
 My name is Mack.
 I'm a software developer and I'd like to build a bot to
-> play A Little Wordy.
+> play *A Little Wordy*.
 Before I can do that, I need a list of words that are
 > considered valid.
 As far as I can tell, the
 > [website](https://ek.explodingkittens.com/dictionary) only provides an
 > endpoint for checking the validity of individual words - there's no exhaustive